Reds vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-3.

-- When it comes to the over/under, the Reds and their foes are 7-3-0 in their last 10 contests.
+- When it comes to the over/under, the Reds and their opponents are 7-3-0 in their last 10 games.

-- The Reds' previous 10 matchups have not had a spread set by sportsbooks.
+- Bookmakers have not posted a runline in any of the Reds' past 10 contests.

 Reds Betting Records & Stats

-- The Reds have been victorious in 29, or 48.3%, of the 60 contests they have been chosen as underdogs in this season.
+- The Reds have been chosen as underdogs in 61 games this year and have walked away with the win 30 times (49.2%) in those games.

-- Cincinnati is 22-22 this season when entering a game as the underdog by +115 or more on the moneyline.
+- Cincinnati has entered 26 games this season as the underdog by +135 or more and is 12-14 in those contests.

-- The Reds have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 42.6% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!